 - 7. Comply with the pile driving criteria as established by Geotechnical Engineer.
 [Spec.
 455-5], making sure of not exceeding the maximum strokes defined in the driving criteria letter.
-Do not drive under refusal conditions. - 8.
+Do not drive beyond practical refusal. - 8.
 Verify that the Contractor maintains proper alignment of leads and pile within tolerances.
 [Spec.
 455-5] - 9.
 Fill out pile driving log, keeping special driving procedures and precautions in mind.
-For open-end diesel hammers, a device to determine ram stroke is required.
+For open-end diesel hammers, Contractor must provide a device to determine ram stroke.
+For hydraulic hammers, Contractor must provide a device to determine impact energy and/or equivalent stroke.
 [Spec.
 455-5] - 10.
 Detailed bearing and penetration requirements are covered in the specifications.
 [Spec.
 455-5] - 11.
 Detailed set check and redrive procedures are covered in the Specifications related to blow count interval, same pile cushion, and hammer warm up.
 [Spec.
-455-5] - 12.
-Splices and Buildups for concrete and steel piles must be performed properly.
-[Spec.
-455-7 and 455-8]
+455-5]